This blog post contains a collection of small tips for engineers migrating from GNU/Linux to Mac OS X for software development.

-- Default autocomplete settings for commands in Mac is crappy (my collection of fixes can be seen here)
+- Default autocomplete settings for commands in Mac is subpar.
+My collection of fixes can is here.

-- A lot of other settings in Mac by default are not developer friendly, my .osx file is here, its based on the legendry .osx files from Mathias. (dotfiles is a topic in itself for some other day, in the meanwhile feel free to read my dotfiles and also checkout http://dotfiles.github.io/)
+- A lot of other default settings in Mac are not developer friendly.
+My .osx file is here, it is based on the legendry .osx files from Mathias.
+Feel free to read my dotfiles and also for more examples http://dotfiles.github.io/.

 - Right mouse click – Cmd + click

-- Closing a window does not closes the application, Cmd + Q does.
+- Closing a window does not close the application, Cmd + Q does.

-- Default key repeat speed is annoyingly slow for programming, fix that using (taken from source)
+- Default key repeat speed is slow for programming.
+Following is a fix for that (taken from source)

 1$ defaults write NSGlobalDomain KeyRepeat -int 0

-- Try out two finger, three finger and four swipes on the trackpad, its pretty amazing.
+- Try out two finger, three finger and four swipes on the trackpad.
+It is pretty amazing.

 1$ open -a "Keychain Access"

-- To list all applications installed on the system use (source)
+- To list all the applications installed on the system use (taken from source)

 1$ system_profiler SPApplicationsDataType -xml